 It is an exciting time for children when one of their teeth finally comes loose.
-They are expecting that the Tooth Fairy is going to pay them a visit and it means they are going to get something in exchange for the tooth they’ve lost.
+They are expecting a visit from the Tooth Fairy, which poses an interesting question for you as a parent.

 Why Write Tooth Fairy Letters

 For busy moms, it might appear that a letter for the tooth fairy is an additional task.
 But when you think about it, you are actually helping your child celebrate an important event.

 A child losing a tooth signifies maturity because in exchange for the tooth that they are losing, it, they are going to receive a permanent and stronger replacement.
 Aside from that, it keeps the mystery and fun alive.

 There are also times when children write to the tooth fairy themselves.
 There are a number of reasons why a child might do this – lost tooth, price negotiation, swallowed tooth, deformed tooth and many, many more.
 When a child writes to the tooth fairy, a reply is in order.

 5 Free Printable Letters from the Tooth Fairy

 Check out the sample letters from the tooth fairy below that have been written for five different occasions.

 We tried to cover every scenario where your child could lose their baby teeth so you never have to worry about what to write in a tooth fairy letter again.

 You can either re-write the letter by hand using the text below or just download one of the free printable tooth fairy letter templates and add in your child’s name.